-CMAP's new Metals Supply Chain report examines the Chicago’s region’s metals manufacturing cluster in depth.
-It describes key characteristics of and relationships between industries in the region’s metals cluster, how these relationships create a regional supply chain, and how trends in employment and global competition are influencing the cluster.
+CMAP's 2017 Metals Supply Chain (PDF) report examines the Chicago region’s metals manufacturing cluster in depth, focusing on the flow of commodities and final goods between related industries.
+It characterizes key relationships within the metals manufacturing cluster, how these relationships create a regional supply chain, and how trends in employment and global competition are influencing the cluster.
 The report offers a number of recommendations for supporting the future growth of this cluster.

 CMAP’s industry analysis builds on the 2015 report Chicago Region Supply Chain Trends and Trading Partners (PDF), which assesses the flow of goods into and out of the region.
 The report analyzes the flow of various commodities by freight mode, origin, and destination, while identifying the region's major trading partners.
 It also explores the decisions that drive logistics choices in the region's manufacturing clusters, and identifies current and future challenges for supporting the changing nature of goods movement.